 A more conservative dosage is one to three raw cloves a day, which most people can tolerate.
 Ideally, garlic should be taken with a meal to prevent potential stomach upset.
 Stir two or three crushed cloves into a bowl of hot soup.
 "You'll still get the benefits of fresh garlic without the strong taste," Haas says.

-Experts counsel that food-based cold-care strategies should not be used in lieu of proper medical attention.
-And they also emphasize the importance of drinking fluids because extra amounts of water, fruit juice, tea, and carbonated drinks ease symptoms.
+And while upping your garlic intake certainly won’t hurt you, experts counsel that food-based cold-care strategies should not be used in lieu of proper medical attention.
+If you’re feeling sick, make sure you’re drinking plenty of fluids, as extra amounts of water, fruit juice, tea, and carbonated drinks ease symptoms.
 But the old-fashioned standbys continue to prevail.
-Their efficacy in fighting the "cold war" makes going on the nutritional defensive a comforting and tasty prescription.
+Their effectiveness in fighting the common cold makes going on the nutritional defensive a comforting—and tasty—prescription.